NoExitTV/Aboo-Image-Capture-for-Linux/README.md

 # Aboo-Image-Capture-for-Linux
 Lightweight image capture script for Linux written in bash.
-Captured images can both be saved to disk or uploaded to [aboo.se](https://aboo.se/) by using the [api.aboo.se](https://api.aboo.se/) public api.
+Captured images can both be saved to disk and/or uploaded to [aboo.se](https://aboo.se/) by using the [api.aboo.se](https://api.aboo.se/) public api.

 When executing the aboo-capture.sh file, the user will be able to capture a region of the screen by drawing a rectangle with the mouse.